Two Days in Florence

 To make the most of your time, we recommend booking a transfer from the Airport to your hotel.

 When you have gazed enough at the magnificent buildings in Piazza del Duomo, take the street Via de’Pecori and turn left on Via de’Brunelleschi until you get to the Piazza della Repubblica.
-It is one of the main squares in Florence, as well as being the largest.
+It's one of the main squares in Florence, as well as being the largest.
 After taking a few photographs or enjoying a steaming cup of Italian coffee in one of the square’s cafés, head down Via Pellicceria until you come across the Fontana del Porcellino (a bronze fountain of a boar).
 Don’t forget to rub the animal’s snout to ensure a second visit to this superb city.

-You will reach the Piazza della Signoria, another landmark in Florence, by crossing Via Porta Rossa.
+You'll reach the Piazza della Signoria, another landmark in Florence, by crossing Via Porta Rossa.
 It is one of the liveliest parts of Tuscany’s capital city.

-Leave the square behind you and cross the Piazzale degli Uffizi until you get to the Arno River, where you can admire the breath-taking Ponte Vecchio.
+Leave the square behind you and cross the Piazzale degli Uffizi until you get to the Arno River, where you can admire the breathtaking Ponte Vecchio.
 In our opinion, this is the most romantic part of Florence.

 The next day’s itinerary starts bright and early, so make sure to get enough sleep.